 Hon.
-Pamela Gross: Koana, Mr. Speaker.
-I'd like to welcome our Commanding Officer and the Qulliit Status of Woman Board and in particular I'd like to acknowledge Ms. Clara Evalik for being here and being a part of the Board and the important work that she does.
-I've known her my whole life and always look up to her.
-And, I look forward to the work that this Board will do over during their duration as Board members and wish all the best in their terms.
-Koana, Mr. Speaker.
+Pamela Gross: Quana, Mr. Speaker.
+I would like to welcome our commanding officer and the Qulliit Status of Woman Board, and in particular I would like to acknowledge Ms. Clara Evalik for being here and being a part of the board and the important work that she does.
+I have known her my whole life and always look up to her.
+I look forward to the work that this board will do over their duration as board members and wish all the best in their terms.
+Quana, Mr. Speaker.

 Speaker: Welcome to the Assembly.
 I have no more names.
 Item 6.
+Oral

-Oral Questions.
+Questions.
 Member for Iqaluit, Manirajak, Mr. Lightstone.